RaphaelIT7/gmod-holylib/README.md

 ### cvars
 This module adds one function to the `cvars` library.

+> [!NOTE]
-> NOTE: The lua library is named `cvar` because the `cvars` library is fully declared in Lua and were running before it even exists.
+> The lua library is named `cvar` because the `cvars` library is fully declared in Lua and were running before it even exists.

 #### Functions